mattermost/mmctl/docs/mmctl_token_list.rst

-      --active         List only active tokens (default true) --all            Fetch all tokens. --page flag will be ignore if provided -h, --help           help for tokens
+      --active         List only active tokens (default true) --all            Fetch all tokens. --page flag will be ignore if provided -h, --help           help for list
       --inactive       List only inactive tokens
       --page int       Page number to fetch for the list of users --per-page int   Number of users to be fetched (default 200)